lindenb/jvarkit/docs/CompareBams4.md

       Default: false
     -o, --output
       Output file.
 Optional .
 Default: stdout
-    -sortmethod, --sortmethod
+    -R, --reference
+      For Reading CRAM.
+Reference for first BAMIndexed fasta Reference file.
+      This file must be indexed with samtools faidx and with picard/gatk CreateSequenceDictionary or samtools dict
+    -R2, --reference2
+      For Reading CRAM.
+Reference for second BAM, if different from 1st bam.
+      Indexed fasta Reference file.
+This file must be indexed with samtools faidx and with picard/gatk CreateSequenceDictionary or samtools dict -sortmethod, --sortmethod
       [20171110]Method used to sort the read on query name. (samtools != picard) see https://github.com/samtools/hts-specs/issues/5